2017 ISU World Team Trophy in Figure Skating

 The 2017 ISU World Team Trophy is an international team figure skating competition that was held during the 2016–17 season.
 Participating countries selected two men's single skaters, two ladies' single skaters, one pair and one ice dancing entry to compete in a team format with points based on the skaters' placement.

 Records

-For complete list of figure skating records, see list of highest scores in figure skating.

 The following new ISU best scores were set during this competition: